ITensor/website/docs/book/index.md

 The output shows the name, size, and IndexType of i (the default is Link).

-Non-zero prime levels are displayed at the end:
+The prime level is displayed at the end:

     println(prime(i,2));
     //prints: (index i,3,Link)''